2022 Unpublished Contest

 - ABOUT BOOK PIPELINE -

-Launched in 2014, Book Pipeline connects writers worldwide with publishers, editors, agents, and the film industry.
-Through two submission platforms—Unpublished and Adaptation—the company seeks both new and established authors.
+Book Pipeline connects writers worldwide with publishers, agents, and the film industry.
+Through two competitions—Unpublished and Adaptation—the company seeks both new and established authors.
+Additionally, through its Workshop, Book Pipeline aids creators in identifying key issues early on in their writing process with an experienced team of professional editors.

 Unpublished fiction and nonfiction may be submitted to the following categories.